awslabs/aws-security-assessment-solution/README.md

 7. A new window will open with your report.
 You can use the filters to identify and prioritize the findings.

    ![Prowler findings](/img/prowler-findings.png)

+### Prowler Dashboard
+Prowler has a built in dashboard to review the results.
+To use the Prowler dashboard, Prowler must be installed locally and you must download the results of Prowler locally.

+You must have the AWS Command Line Interface (CLI) and valid credentials.
+For more information, review the [AWS Command Line interface user guide](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html).

+1. Install Prowler.
+For more information, review the [Prowler installation instructions](https://docs.prowler.com/projects/prowler-open-source/en/latest/#installation).

+    ```
+    pip install prowler
+    ```

+2. Get the name of the Amazon S3 bucket.
+The name of the bucket is in the CloudFormation console as ProwlerFindingsBucket resource.
+Alternatively, navigate to the S3 console and look for a bucket in the format `{stack_name}-prowlerfindingsbucket-{ID}`

+3. Download the CSVs and compliance data from S3.
+If you did not run a full scan, you may not have compliance data.
+Replace `{bucket_name}` with the name of your bucket.

+    ```
+    aws s3 sync s3://{bucket_name}/compliance/ output/compliance/
+    aws s3 sync s3://{bucket_name}/csv/ output/
+    ```

+4. Run the dashboard.
+Use the following command to run the dashboard.
+By default, it will start on http://127.0.0.1:11666/.

+    ```
+    prowler dashboard
+    ```

 ## Scan types